Tomb of Jesus

-The tomb of Jesus refers to any place where it is believed that Jesus was entombed or interred.
+According to the gospel accounts, Jesus was buried in a tomb which originally belonged to Joseph of Arimathea, a wealthy man who, believing Jesus was the Messiah, offered his own sepulcher for the burial of Jesus.
+According to Christian tradition, the tomb of Jesus is located in the Church of the Holy Sepulchre.

 Church of the Holy Sepulchre

 The Church of the Holy Sepulchre is a church in the Christian Quarter of the Old City of Jerusalem.
-It contains, according to traditions dating back to the fourth century, the two holiest sites in Christianity: the site where Jesus was crucified, at a place known as Calvary or Golgotha, and Jesus's empty tomb, where He is believed by Christians to have been buried and resurrected.
+It contains, according to traditions dating back to the fourth century, the two holiest sites in Christianity: the site where Jesus was crucified, at a place known as Calvary (or Golgotha), and Jesus's empty tomb, where he is believed by Christians to have been buried and resurrected.
+Dale Allison finds “a fair chance” that the church actually marks the location of the burial of Jesus.

-The marble covering protecting the original limestone slab upon which Jesus was thought to have been laid by Joseph of Arimathea had been temporarily removed for restoration and cleaning on October 26, 2016, as a result revealing the original slab for the first time since 1555.
+The marble covering protecting the original limestone slab upon which Jesus was thought to have been laid by Joseph of Arimathea was temporarily removed for restoration and cleaning on October 26, 2016.

 In the Apocrypha

 Within the apocryphal text known as the Gospel of Peter, the tomb of Jesus is called "Joseph's garden".